remyxai/VQASynth/README.md

 # VQASynth

-*:construction: This repository is currently under construction and is a work in progress.*
+*:construction: This repository is currently under construction.

 VQASynth is a library designed to synthesize datasets for training multimodal models.
 It includes example pipelines for constructing VQA datasets and training code for popular multimodal models.